aiven/devportal/docs/tools/cli/mirrormaker.rst

   * - Parameter
     - Information
   * - ``service_name``
-    - The Aiven for Apache Kafka MirrorMaker2 service where to delete the replication flow
+    - The Aiven for Apache Kafka MirrorMaker 2 service where to delete the replication flow
   * - ``--source-cluster``
     - The Aiven for Apache Kafka service to be used as source for replication
   * - ``--target-cluster``